S429: 2025 Public Safety Act. Latest Version

 A complete autopsy report of findings and interpretations, prepared on forms designated for the purpose, shall be submitted promptly to the Chief Medical Examiner.
 Subject to the limitations of G.S.
 130A‑389.1 relating to photographs and video or audio recordings of an autopsy, a copy of the report shall be furnished to any person upon request.request unless the report is protected from disclosure or release under subsection (d1) or (d3) of G.S.
 130A‑385.

-SECTION 3.(c) G.S.
+SECTION 2.(c) G.S.
 130A‑389.1 reads as rewritten:

 § 130A‑389.1.
 Photographs and video or audio recordings made pursuant to autopsy.

 (a) Except as otherwise provided by law, law and excluding (i) any records or materials treated as records of criminal investigations under G.S.
-130A‑385(d1) and (ii) any confidential materials in connection with the death of a child who was under 18 years of age at the time of death that a parent or guardian or person standing in loco parentis elects to protect from disclosure or release under G.S.
+130A‑385(d1) and (ii) any confidential materials in connection with the death of a child who was under 18 years of age at the time of death that a parent or guardian elects to protect from disclosure or release under G.S.
 130A‑385(d3), any person may inspect and examine original photographs or video or audio recordings of an autopsy performed pursuant to G.S.
 130A‑389(a) at reasonable times and under reasonable supervision of the custodian of the photographs or recordings.
 Except as otherwise provided by this section, no custodian of the original recorded images shall furnish copies of photographs or video or audio recordings of an autopsy to the public.
 For purposes of this section, the Chief Medical Examiner shall be the custodian of all autopsy photographs or video or audio recordings unless the photographs or recordings were taken by or at the direction of an investigating medical examiner and the investigating medical examiner retains the original photographs or recordings.
 If Except in cases in which the records or materials are protected from disclosure or release under subsection (d1) or (d3) of G.S.
 130A‑385, if the investigating medical examiner has retained the original photographs or recordings, then the investigating medical examiner is the custodian of the photographs or video or audio recordings and must shall allow the public to inspect and examine them in accordance with this subsection.

 (d) A person who is denied access to copies of photographs or video or audio recordings, or who is restricted in the use the person may make of the photographs or video or audio recordings under this section, may commence a special proceeding in accordance with Article 33 of Chapter 1 of the General Statutes.
 Upon a showing of good cause, the clerk may issue an order authorizing the person to copy or disclose a photograph or video or audio recording of an autopsy and may prescribe any restrictions or stipulations that the clerk deems appropriate.
 In determining good cause, the clerk shall consider whether the disclosure is necessary for the public evaluation of governmental performance; the seriousness of the intrusion into the family's right to privacy and whether the disclosure is the least intrusive means available; and the availability of similar information in other public records, regardless of form.
 In all cases, the viewing, copying, listening to, or other handling of a photograph or video or audio recording of an autopsy shall be under the direct supervision of the Chief Medical Examiner or the Chief Medical Examiner's designee.
 A party aggrieved by an order of the clerk may appeal to the appropriate court in accordance with Article 27A of Chapter 1 of the General Statutes.
 This subsection does not apply to autopsy photographs or video or audio recordings that are (i) treated as records of criminal investigations under G.S.
 130A‑385(d1), which may be disclosed or released to other persons or entities only in accordance with G.S.
-130A‑385(d2) or (d6), or (ii) of a deceased child that was under 18 years of age at the time of death that a parent or guardian or person standing in loco parentis elects to protect from disclosure or release under G.S.
-130A‑385(d3), which may be disclosed or released to other persons or entities only with the prior consent of the deceased child's parent or guardian or person standing in loco parentis, or in accordance with G.S.
+130A‑385(d2) or (d6), or (ii) of a deceased child that was under 18 years of age at the time of death that a parent or guardian elects to protect from disclosure or release under G.S.
+130A‑385(d3), which may be disclosed or released to other persons or entities only with the prior consent of the deceased child's parent or guardian, or in accordance with G.S.
 130A‑385(d6).

 ….

-SECTION 3.(d) G.S.
+SECTION 2.(d) G.S.
 132‑1.8 reads as rewritten:

 § 132‑1.8.
 Confidentiality of photographs and video or audio recordings made pursuant to autopsy.